yijing-sie/Cache-Simulator/README.md

 # Cache-Simulator
 Intro to Computer Systems assignment.
-This assignment was built and (supposed to) run in **Linux**.  :
+This assignment was built and (supposed to) run in **Linux**  :

 1. [csim.c](csim.c) is a small C program that simulates the behavior of a hardware cache memory